 On March 6-7, 2020, Tufts University held a student symposium in cybersecurity policy.
 The Symposium aimed to share research as well as help create a community of young scholars in this new and highly interdisciplinary research area.
 You may also read about the 2019 Student Symposium in Cybersecurity Policy.

-The symposium will feature a keynote address by Avril Haines, Deputy Director of Columbia World Projects, a Lecturer in Law at Columbia Law School, and a Senior Fellow at the Johns Hopkins University Applied Physics Laboratory.
+The 2020 symposium featured a keynote address by Avril Haines, Deputy Director of Columbia World Projects, a Lecturer in Law at Columbia Law School, and a Senior Fellow at the Johns Hopkins University Applied Physics Laboratory.
 She was appointed by President Obama to serve as a Member of the National Commission on Military, National, and Public Service, co-chairs the U.S. Holocaust Memorial Museum’s Simon Skjodt Center for the Prevention of Genocide’s Advisory Group, and serves on a number of boards and advisory groups, including the Nuclear Threat Initiative’s Bio Advisory Group, the Board of Trustees for the Vodafone Foundation, and the Refugees International Policy Advisory Council.
 Prior to joining Columbia University, Avril served as Assistant to the President and Principal Deputy National Security Advisor to President Obama.
 Before that, she served as the Deputy Director of the Central Intelligence Agency.
 Avril also held a number of senior legal positions in the government, including Legal Adviser to the National Security Council.
 Avril is a graduate of the University of Chicago and the Georgetown University Law Center.

 The schedule for the 2020 Student Symposium in Cybersecurity Policy is below.
 All programming took place in Ballou Hall, Coolidge Room.
 For more information on the papers that were presented, please read the abstracts.